Guppies (Poecilia reticulata)

 |GH||10 - 20|

-Guppies are usually found within the clean flowing, warm tropical waters in the South American continent in Venezuela, Guyana and Brazil and the Caribbean islands of Trinidad and Tobago.
+Guppies are usually found within the clean, flowing, warm tropical waters in the South American continent in Venezuela, Guyana and Brazil, and Trinidad and Tobago's Caribbean islands.

-You must replicate these conditions in your aquarium to provide them with the most natural environment possible.
+You can replicate these conditions in your aquarium to provide them with the most natural environment possible.

 Guppies have also been known to tolerate brackish waters and have lived in some brackish habitats.